input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 f06b5829a9e02f341e3267fe10bc97a5b9df095713102e4276f957c863213dd1     3        1344720 lovelace + 69 c5ae7e4af4502074687c642f9a6dd97e0ec328ec862d4b40cd87eeac.4655454c + TxOutDatumNone
 ```

-I can choose any of these UTxOs to spend.
-In particular, I will choose the first one.
+You can choose any of these UTXOs to spend.
+This shows choosing the first one.

-Then, for convenience, set the environment variable `GENESIS_UTXO` to the UTxO you choose to spend.
-For example, I will do
+Then, for convenience, set the environment variable `GENESIS_UTXO` to the UTXO you choose to spend.
+For example,
 ```
 GENESIS_UTXO="211a00e3ac8bebb1545f4d6855c5bbe281357ad8e580d72b1385080bc21445be#0"
 ```
-where we note that we use the notation `TxHash#TxIx`.
+Note the use of the notation `TxHash#TxIx`.

-3. Initialising the sidechain.
-We will use `trustless-sidechain-gen-signatures` to help us generate the CLI command in order to initialise the committee.
+3. Initializing the sidechain.
+Use `trustless-sidechain-gen-signatures` to help generate the CLI command to initialize the committee.

 Execute the following command
 ```